djiglesias/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## 4. Model Architecture

 ### 4.1 Solution Design Approach
-The Nvidia Network Architecture was chosen for this project since...
+The Nvidia Network Architecture was chosen for this project since this seems to be the industry standard for self driving cars at the moment of this writing.
+The network ...

 ### 4.2 Final Model Architecture
 The final model was the [NVIDIA Network Architecture](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) with dropout layers added to prevent the network from memorizing the data set.